RPI-ITWS/ITWS2110-millen11/lab3/README.md

     a) Cannot come up with the fix

 12. Used Bootstrap to fix issues with aligning the weather and news columns

+13. Ran out of requests for one news api, so I had to use another that supposedly does not support non-localhost environments.
+    a) Fix: Use NBA API